esa/pykep/doc/sphinx/examples/ex8.rst

    import pykep as pk
    pk.examples.run_example8(nseg = 40)

-if snopt7 is not available, slsqp will also produce, eventually, a feasible solution.
+If snopt7 is not available, slsqp will also produce, eventually, a feasible solution.
 Repeat several times in case unfeasible solutions are returned.
 Local minima may be found too.
 You can also take the solution found and refine it using a direct method using pykep.
 See the other examples.